 | Plan B | Prepare 2 substitutes capable of playing in your category without exceeding ELO thresholds. |

-| Match Day Rule | In case of postponement, the original ‘interclub match day’ can block a player from another match. |
+| Match Day Rule | In case of postponement, the original “interclub day” can block a player from another match. |

-| Ongoing additions | Possible if the player is in order (license, ELO points, membership) and added before the start of the match. |
+| Ongoing Additions | Possible if the player is in order (licence, ELO points, membership fee) and added before the start of the match. |

-| Captaincy | A non-playing captain can be a real asset for managing data entry, timing, and follow-up. |
+| Captaincy | A non-playing captain can be a real asset for managing encoding, timing, and follow-up. |

-Step 5: On match day, everything also happens on My AFPadel
+Step 5: On match day, everything also happens on My AFPadel.

 - Arrive with your lineups ready (at least for the first series).